Air Traffic Management technological challenges contest

 The best solution will be awarded with 60.000 €.

-The contest returns this 2024
+The contest returns in 2025

 What is the Air Traffic Management technological challenges contest?

-ENAIRE launches this year the 2nd edition of the Air Traffic Management technological challenges contest.
+ENAIRE launches this year the 3rd edition of the Air Traffic Management technological challenges contest.
 The contest is open to university research groups or any other type of group.

 We accept technological solutions applicable to any sector of activity, as long as they are focused on the provision of air traffic/air transport services.